 Now, I select cell I4, you see this cell has a formula.

-The formula is showed on the right of the cell.
+The formula is shown on the right of the cell.
 It is a very straightforward formula.
-It’s just adding cell E4, F4, G4, and H4.
+It’s just adding cells E4, F4, G4, and H4.

 You thought that the result would be 900.